Projects & Infrastructure

 - Advising a major UK port on a succession of financings.

 Louise joined Wedlake Bell in 2014.
 With a law degree from Downing College, Cambridge, she trained and qualified at Stephenson Harwood in 1991.
+Louise also took the Law Society Finals at the College of Law in Guildford.
 In 1997, she established the real estate practice in the firm later known as Landwell, alongside Coopers & Lybrand/PwC and in 2000 was a founder partner of Tite & Lewis, working alongside Ernst & Young, where she was also responsible for the real estate practice.

 Louise joined Lawrence Graham on its merger with Tite & Lewis in 2004 where she focused her efforts on her infrastructure projects practice.